aquasecurity/deployments/orchestrators/kubernetes/manifests/README.md

      * Aqua Gateway

-       * Specify Aqua Gateway service name followed by HTTPS port as common name and any other alternate names as SAN DNS entries
+       * Specify Aqua Gateway service name as common name and any other alternate names as SAN DNS entries

          ```shell
          cat >aqua-gateway.conf <<EOF